- Ethics Home Page

 Senior Fellow in Business Ethics

-James O'Toole is Research Professor at the University of Southern California’s Marshall School of Business.
+James O'Toole is director of the Neely Center for Ethical Leadership at University of Southern California's Marshall School of Business.
 Previously he was the Daniels Distinguished Professor of Business Ethics at the University of Denver’s Daniels College of Business.
 He began his career at the USC business school in 1973 where he held the University Associates' Chair of Management, served as Executive Director of the Leadership Institute, and editor of New Management magazine.

 O'Toole's research and writings have been in the areas of leadership, ethics, and corporate culture.
 He has addressed dozens of major corporations and professional groups, and has over one hundred published articles.
 Among his sixteen books, Vanguard Management was named "One of the best business and economics books of 1985" by the editors of Business Week.
 His latest books are Creating the Good Life (2005), The New American Workplace (with Edward Lawler, 2006), Transparency (with Warren Bennis and Daniel Goleman, 2008) and Good Business (editor, with Don Mayer, 2010).